justinthelaw/opera/README.md

 #### _Testing_

-When testing the client or server in development execute the following to get hot-reload testing:
+When testing the client or server in development execute the following at the root of the `client/` or `server/` directories to get hot-reload testing:

 ```bash
 npm run test:dev
 ```

+To run acceptance / integration / cypress tests, you can execute one of the following:

 ```bash
 # this opens cypress with the UI